timout/CarND-Behavioral-Cloning/writeup.md

 I started with number of epochs = 3:
 ![test 1][res_image1]
 Result was good enough but I decided to see if results can be improved and increased number of epochs to 8.
 Initial model was without 'dropout' and validation loss started increasing after epoch = 3 and result was not that good.
-The reason of that, my guess, overfitting.
+The reason of that, my guess, over-fitting.
-To prevent the network from overfitting I added 'dropout' and it allowed to increase number epochs to 8:
+To prevent the network from over-fitting I added 'dropout' layers and it allowed to increase number epochs to 8:
 ![mse image][mse_image1]
 And final result was:
 ![test 2][res_image2]